-- AS layer configurations (see TS 38.331 [15]), e.g. the mapping of PC5 QoS profile(s) to radio bearer(s), when the UE is "not served by E-UTRA" and "not served by NR".
+- AS layer configurations (see TS 38.331 [15]), when the UE is "not served by E-UTRA" and "not served by NR".

-- The PC5 QoS profile contains PC5 QoS parameters described in clause 5.4.2, and value for the QoS characteristics regarding Priority Level, Averaging Window, Maximum Data Burst Volume if default value is not used as defined in Table 5.4.4-1.
+- The mapping of PC5 QoS profile(s) to radio bearer(s).
+The PC5 QoS profile contains PC5 QoS parameters described in clause 5.4.2, and value for the QoS characteristics regarding Priority Level, Averaging Window, Maximum Data Burst Volume if default value is not used as defined in Table 5.4.4-1.

+- PC5 DRX configuration used for broadcast and groupcast (e.g. mapping information for PC5 DRX parameters) as defined in TS 38.300 [11].

+NOTE 4: The provisioned PC5 DRX configuration can be from different sources (e.g., by PCF or by V2X Application Server via V1 reference point).
+The provisioned PC5 DRX configuration is expected to be consistent.

 7) Validity timer indicating the expiration time of the V2X Policy/Parameter.